technomonah/CSSE_DE_project/terraform/README.md

-### Creating cloud infra via Terraform
+# Creating cloud infra via Terraform

-We'll create a cloud infra wich consists of data lake and BQ dataset.
+Cloud infra wich consists of data lake and BQ dataset:
 - Data Lake would be used for storing all data: raw and clean
 - BQ dataset would store tables for reports

-#### How to run
+## How to run
 1. Copy all files from repo and change **variables.tf** up to your GCP Project ID:

 ```
 **variables.tf**